A Systematic Search for Active Galactic Nucleus Flares in ZTF Data Release 23: method

 For each AGN with available ZTF data, we first fit its light curve (in flux space) using a Bayesian block representation \citep{scargleSTUDIESASTRONOMICALTIME2013}.
 This technique optimally segments the data into a series of discontinuous, piecewise constant components, facilitating the detection of significant local variations.
 To identify potential flares, we apply the hill-climbing procedure proposed by \citet{meyerCharacterizingGammaRayVariability2019}.
 In this approach, peaks are identified as blocks that are higher than both the preceding and succeeding blocks, and these peaks are extended in both directions as long as the subsequent blocks remain lower.
 We define a flare interval in such a set of blocks as the segment where the flux exceeds 0.2 times the difference between the peak flux and the median flux of the entire light curve.
 If a flare interval consists of only one data point, we exclude it from further analysis.

-Then we fit the entire light curve for each AGN using the kernel in Equation (\ref{eq:kernel}) to obtain the hyperparameters and compute the test statistic $\lambda$ for each flare interval following Equation (\ref{eq:lambda}).
-To assess the significance of each potential flare, we generate a large number of simulated light curves with the same cadence and error as the observed data based on the fitted hyperparameters and compute the corresponding $\lambda$ values for the flare intervals in these simulations.
-By comparing the observed $\lambda$ value with the distribution of $\lambda$ values from the simulated light curves, we determined the significance for each potential flare.
+Then we fit the entire light curve for each AGN using the kernel in Equation (\ref{eq:kernel}) to obtain the maximum likelihood hyperparameters \{$\rho_0, \tau_0$\} and compute the test statistic $\lambda$ for each flare interval following Equation (\ref{eq:lambda}).
+To assess the significance of each potential flare, we generate a large number of simulated light curves using the derived \{$\rho_0,\tau_0$\} parameters, while preserving the exact cadence and uncertainties of the observed data.
+For each simulations, we compute the corresponding $\lambda$ values for the flare intervals.
+Finally, by comparing the observed $\lambda$ value with the distribution of $\lambda$ values from the simulated light curves, we determine the significance of each potential flare.
 We define the significance as $p_{\mathrm{flare}}$, which represents the probability that the observed flare is not attributed to the intrinsic variability of the AGN.

 Furthermore, a potential flare is considered genuine only if it is detected in both the g and r bands, and the overall $p_{\mathrm{flare}}$ for this potential flare is taken as the minimum of the values obtained from the two bands.
 Figure \ref{fig:FlareProb} shows the distribution of the highest $p_{\mathrm{flare}}$ value for each AGN.
 Given the limited statistical resolution inherent to our simulation-based approach, we adopt a threshold of $p_{\mathrm{flare}} > 0.998$ as a practical compromise between statistical reliability and computational efficiency.
 This threshold is intended to select only the most significant flare candidates, while allowing a small buffer to avoid missing genuine flare events.